intersim/capstone/README.md

 We used ToneJS to synthesize sound directly in the browser, in order to reduce latency that comes with downloading & uploading .mp3 and .wav files before you can playback for users.
 Symph turns your browser into an instrument!

 The loop grid was rendered with HTML5 canvas, and the notes were drawn and made dynamic with FabricJS.
-The Loops were made draggable in the MixEditor using custom drag-and-drop Angular directives.
+The loops were made draggable in the MixEditor using custom drag-and-drop Angular directives.

 Some of the technologies we used:
   * ToneJS